Saigon Zoo and Botanical Gardens

-The Saigon Zoo and Botanical Gardens (Thảo Cầm Viên Sài Gòn, Jardin botanique et zoologique de Saïgon), or known locally as The Zoo ("Sở Thú"), is Vietnam's largest zoo and botanical garden.
+The Saigon Zoo and Botanical Gardens (Thảo Cầm Viên Sài Gòn, Jardin botanique et zoologique de Saïgon), or locally and coloquially known as The Zoo ("Sở Thú"), is Vietnam's oldest zoo and botanical garden.
 The Saigon Zoo and Botanical Gardens was commissioned by Admiral Pierre-Paul de La Grandière in 1864, and was opened to the public in 1869, making it one of the world's oldest continuously operating zoos.

 The Botanical Gardens were founded in 1864 by Jean Baptiste Louis Pierre, which he directed until 1877.

-Located on Nguyen Binh Khiem Street in District 1, Ho Chi Minh City, it is home to over a hundred species of mammals, reptiles and birds, as well as many rare orchids and ornamental plants.
+Located on Nguyễn Bỉnh Khiêm Street and the norteast end of Lê Duẩn Boulevard in District 1, Ho Chi Minh City, it is home to over a hundred species of mammals, reptiles and birds, as well as many rare orchids and ornamental plants.
 Also within the grounds is the Ho Chi Minh City Museum of History, housing some 25,000 artifacts of history, culture and ethnography of South Vietnam.
 The grounds also include the Temple of Hùng King (formerly a monument to Indochinese soldiers who died for France during World War I).
 Other parts of the zoo are divided into animal and plant conservation areas, an orchid garden, and an amusement park.

 History

 On March 23, 1864, Admiral Pierre-Paul de La Grandière, commander of French forces in Cochinchina, commissioned the building of a zoo in Saigon.
 Malacologist Louis Germain was named the director of the project on March 28, 1865.
-Construction started on 12 ha northeast of Thi Nghe Channel, and the zoo occupied 20 ha by the end of 1865.
-On February 17, 1869 the zoo opened to the public, and today the Saigon Zoo is one of the oldest continuously operating zoos in the world.
+Construction started on 12 ha northeast of Thị Nghè Canal near the Saigon River mouth, and the zoo occupied 20 ha by the end of 1865 in the southern bank of the channel.
+On February 17, 1869, the zoo opened to the public, and today the Saigon Zoo is one of the oldest continuously operating zoos in the world.

 The Saigon Zoo has undergone many changes over the years.
-In 1927, a bridge across Thi Nghe Channel was built to connect sections of the zoo.
+In 1927, a bridge across Thị Nghè Canal was built to connect sections of the zoo.
 In 1985, a stone jetty was built, and electrical wiring was added to improve the zoo.
 In 1989 the facilities received many improvements to make the environment more suitable for its resident population.
 In 1990, the Saigon Zoo and Botanical Garden was recognized as a member of the South East Asian Zoos Association.
 In 1993, the zoo director proposed a long-term plan to improve the quality of management, housing, and care of the animals.
 That plan came to a close in 2003.
 The Saigon Zoo and Botanical Gardens is now the largest zoo and botanical garden in Vietnam.